-Spend 8 days scuba diving in the Galapagos, one of the most beautiful locations on earth, while supporting the Galapagos Whale Shark Project (which was featured in the BBC Blue Planet II series).
+Spend 8 days on a small, liveaboard yacht scuba diving in the Galapagos alongside marine biologists on this citizen science adventure!
+The Galapagos Islands are one of the most beautiful locations on earth, and your dive trip here supports the Galapagos Whale Shark Project (which was featured in the BBC Blue Planet II series).

 - Cape Marshall